 Founder ~ Artistic Director ~ Principal Performer

-Judith is a professional educator, actress, and historical interpreter.
+Judith is a professional educator, actress, and living historian.
 She graduated Magna cum Laude from Syracuse University and holds a Bachelor of Fine Arts in Acting, along with a Bachelor of Arts in Spanish Language and Culture.
 She attended the Globe Education Program of Shakespeare's Globe Theatre in London, England.
-Judith founded History At Play™ in 2010 to provide educational entertainment, chronicling the lives of influential and oft forgotten women.
-Judith researches, writes, produces, and performs the programs.
+Judith founded History At Play™ in 2010 to provide educational entertainment, chronicling the lives of influential and often forgotten women.
+Judith researches, writes, produces, and performs.

 Steve is a classically trained pianist and a graduate of Berklee College of Music.
 His first major role in the theater and one of his proudest accomplishments was to serve as the very first music director for Face Off.
 In addition, he has served as music director for ImprovBoston's Mainstage and Family Show.
 Aside from his first love of improv music directing, he is a multi-instrumentalist, vocalist, and songwriter, and is also actively involved in children's theater programs as a music director, writer and composer.

 Since graduating from the New England Conservatory of Music, Todd Theriault has performed extensively in and around Boston as a soloist and accompanist in both the classical and popular genres.
 Todd has musically directed and performed in several musicals in the Boston area including Forever Plaid, Mass Hysteria, and Funny Business.
-Todd has entertained at nightclubs in Boston including Club Café and Diamond Jim’s (Lenox Hotel).
-An accomplished organist and church musician, Todd plays at Sacred Heart Parish in Lexington, MA.
-He led the Sacred Heart Choir on a concert tour of Rome & Sicily and serves on the faculty at Brandies University as Artist in Residence.
+Todd has entertained at Club Café, Boston, and Diamond Jim’s (Lenox Hotel).
+An accomplished organist and church musician, Todd led the Sacred Heart Choir (Lexington, MA) on a concert tour of Rome & Sicily and serves on the faculty at Brandies University as Artist in Residence.

 Sheryl attended Emerson College, Boston, MA where she received a Bachelor of Fine Arts in Acting.
 Since then she has traveled across the United States to work.
 She currently stars in two one-woman shows that tour to different schools for enrichment programs, libraries, and senior centers throughout New England.
 She also writes and performs with StageCoach Improv.
 She has been the voice for several characters for Sony Play Station games and for a variety of medical CD ROMS.
 She keeps busy working on films, television and theater throughout Boston and New York.

 Joseph Juknievich has directed and acted in numerous productions at the community and college level in southern New Hampshire.
 Additionally, he has written plays that have been performed by college and high school actors.
 He was recognized as a finalist for an SDC Directing Fellowship at the Kennedy Center's Region I American College Theater Festival.
 One of his plays, The Last Testament of Ethel Rosenberg, was chosen as a finalist for the University of New Hampshire's Undergraduate Prize Plays competition.
-His most recent directing credits include Sarah Ruhl's Eurydice and Bert V. Royal's Dog Sees God: Confessions of a Teenage Blockhead.
 Selected acting credits include John Hale in The Crucible, Hortensio in The Taming of the Shrew, and Jason in a modern rock adaption of Medea.
 He studied History and Theater at the University of New Hampshire.